symfony-cmf/symfony-cmf-docs/bundles/tree-browser.rst

 You have to specify the tree root and the selected item, this allows you to have different type of content in your tree.

-In this exemple, we will have the menu elements :
+In this example, we will have the menu elements :

 .. configuration-block::